 What If You Are in Pain?

-The living will should address palliative care.
+The living will address palliative care.
 Palliative care keeps a patient comfortable and free from pain until life ends naturally.
 It is especially important when a patient has rejected life-prolonging treatments, fluids, and nutrition.
 Palliative care does not try to cure an illness or condition or to prolong life.
 Palliative care can be administered at home, in a hospice facility, or in a hospital.

 How Do I Make a Living Will?